Flexible Vertical Federated Learning with Heterogeneous Parties: Experiments

 \subsection{Uniform Versus Average Operating Rates}

 For our next experiment, we again consider fixed operating speeds, and now focus on the effect of operating rate distribution.
 Specifically, we compare an evenly distributed case of party operating speeds to a typical case, and show how Flex-VFL, Sync-VFL, VAFL, and P-BCD perform.
 For these experiments, we use the ModelNet40 dataset, and consider two distributions of party operating speeds.
-For Flex-VFL and Sync-VFL, we use a timeout of $20$ time units.
-The even distribution is the same as the previous experiment: the timeout is set to $20$ time units, the server takes $1$ time unit per local iteration, and groups of $3$ parties can each take $1$, $1.33$, $2$, and $4$ time units per local iteration.
+For Flex-VFL and Sync-VFL, we use a local training timeout of $20$ time units.
+The first distribution is the same as the previous experiment: the timeout is set to $20$ time units, and the operating rates are set such that the server takes $20$ local iterations per round, and groups of $3$ parties each take $5$, $10$, $15$, and $20$ local iterations, respectively.
 For determining a realistic typical case of party operating speeds, we use Google's Cluster Data~\cite{clusterdata:Reiss2011}, a dataset of workload traces running on Google compute cells.
-We choose $13$ random traces from the dataset, and took the average CPU usage for each to determine the operating speed of parties for these experiments.
+We choose $13$ random traces from the dataset, and take the average CPU usage for each to determine the operating speed of parties for these experiments.
 For a party $k$, we let the time to complete a local iteration be $(1-c_k)^{-1}$ for all $r$ rounds, where $c_k$ is the $k$-th machine's average CPU utilization.
+Since the timeout is $20$ time units, $\tau_k^r = 20\cdot(1-c_k)$ for all $r$ rounds.